 - -Embedded C

 9) Security Software Development

 Security software development involves a concept you may be somewhat familiar with.
 It’s called hacking.
 Believe it or not, many companies must have hackers as employees.
 Why?
-To ensure that the software is secure
+To ensure that the software is secure and stays secure.

 There are different job titles for security software developers.
 Some get called “cyber-security experts.”
 Others get referred to as “white hat” (ethical) hackers.
 Both of these roles make sure that all data and systems are 110% secure.
 Otherwise, other hackers could access a company’s assets or unleash a virus.